Md-Zehad-Sarkar/todo-app-server/readme.md

 #### Go to your directory

-command on your terminal : cd project_name
+- command on your terminal : cd project_name

 #### Initialized your project

-command on your terminal : npm init -y
+- command on your terminal : npm init -y

 #### Install express and others you need

-command on your terminal : npm install express cors mongodb dotenv nodemon
+- command on your terminal : npm install express cors mongodb dotenv nodemon

 #### Open your project

-command on your terminal : code .
+- command on your terminal : code .

 #### Create an entry point

-create a file : index.js
+- create a file : index.js

 - your index.js

 const express = require('express');

+const cors = require ('cors');

 const app = express();

+app.use(cors());
+app.use(express.json())

 //create rest api